Welcome to Alti-Barometer!

 Phone sync off with Watch detected

 For optimal Watch battery life, the default sync mode is "Eco sync" enabled.
 With Eco sync on, the Watch will be updated every 10-15 minutes with new data to maximize battery life.
-This is especially idea if you are primarily interested in tracking barometric pressure which changes slowly over time.
+This is especially ideal if you are primarily interested in tracking barometric pressure which changes slowly over time.
 Eco sync mode will still display altitude data, but if may not display the most current data.
 If you want to see the very latest altitude information on your Watch when running with Eco sync enabled, tap on the Alti-Barometer complication on your Watch face to open the app and see the current altitude.
 When you close the Watch app, it will continue to report real-time altitude data on your Watch face for a minimum of five minutes, or until the app senses that you are no longer actively climbing or descending.

 If you turn Eco sync off, your Watch face will continuously display real-time barometric and altitude data supplied by your iPhone.
 After you turn Eco sync off, you will need to open the Watch app to activate continuous reporting.
 Note that real-time reporting on your Watch face will decrease your battery life.